JLBLine/WODEN/README.md

 <!-- > Although ``WODEN`` is still very much a great tool for MWA interferomteric simulations, I (Jack Line) am no longer working in astronomy.
 I'll drop in to advise and/or fix bugs from time to time, but I can't commit to developing new features I'm afraid.
 If you want new features (or even better, want to write new features), please reach out to the [Epoch of Reionisation group at Curtin University](https://astronomy.curtin.edu.au/research/epoch-of-reionisation/).
 They should know if anyone is actively working on/using the software.
 If you end up taking over this project, feel free to delete this message! -->

+> New in version 2.3-alpha:
+ - Full polarisation is back!
+You can now simulate QUV visibilities, and they can be independent to Stokes I. In fact, you can set Stokes I to zero in the sky model, and still enter QUV information.
+ - Stokes V can either be a power-law, curved power-law, be a polarisation fraction of Stokes I, or be a list of flux densities.
+ - Linear polarisation (Q and U) can either be a power-law, curved power-law, be a polarisation fraction of Stokes I, or be a list of flux densities.
+The first three are always used in conjunction with a rotation measure.
+List-type fluxes can be given separately for Q and U, which makes Q and U independent of each other.
+Alternatively, a single list of linear polarisation fluxes can be given, which is used in conjunction with a rotation measure to determine Q and U.

 > New in version 2.2-alpha:
  - Thanks to Marcin Sokolowski, and code from the [PaCER Blink project](https://github.com/PaCER-BLINK-Project), there is nominal support for AMD GPUs via ROCm.
 I've managed to compile and run on the Pawsey Setonix cluster, but this is the only AMD GPU I have access to.
 If you have an AMD GPU, please test and let me know how you go!
  - There are some installation examples in ``WODEN/templates/`` for a CUDA and an AMD installation on superclusters.
 Hopefully you can adapt these to your needs if the Docker images don't work for you.